 It's also important to review beneficiary designations every few years to make sure that they are still correct.
 An out-of-date designation may leave property to an ex-spouse, to ex-girlfriends or -boyfriends, and to people who died before the owner.
 All of these can thoroughly undermine an estate plan and leave a legacy of resentment that most people would prefer to avoid.

 These concerns are heightened when dealing with retirement plans, whether IRAs, SEPs or 401(k) plans, because the choice of beneficiary can have significant tax implications.
 These types of retirement plans benefit from deferred taxation in that the income deposited into them as well as the earnings on the investments are not taxed until the funds are withdrawn.
 In addition, owners may withdraw funds based more or less on their life expectancy, so the younger the owner the smaller the annual required distribution.
-Further, in most cases, withdrawals do not have to begin until after the owner reaches age 70 1/2.
+Further, in most cases, withdrawals do not have to begin until after the owner reaches age 72 (was age 70 1/2 prior to 2020).
 However, this is not always the case for inherited IRAs.

 Following are some of the rules and concerns when designating retirement account beneficiaries: